TxnLab/use-wallet/CONTRIBUTING.md

 ## Contact

 If you have any questions, please join our [Discord server](https://discord.gg/7XcuMTfeZP).
-Discussion related to `@biatec/avm-wallet` takes place in the `#avm-wallet` channel.
+Discussion related to `avm-wallet` takes place in the `#avm-wallet` channel.

-Thank you for contributing to `@biatec/avm-wallet`!
+Thank you for contributing to `avm-wallet`!